 In its recently published opinion, the Pennsylvania Superior Court stated that the lower court had made a mistake when it argued that to qualify as a defense, the weapon must have been possessed for a lawful purpose that was solely related to a school activity.
 Upon review, the Superior Court found that the “other lawful purpose” defense actually covers any additional or different lawful reason for the presence of the weapon that is not school-related.

 As a result of the holding, Goslin will receive a new trial.
 Furthermore, the court’s decision significantly broadens the scope of the defenses available to those accused of possessing a weapon on school grounds.
 According to the ruling, as long as a defendant can produce evidence of any lawful purpose for which the weapon was possessed, he or she will likely escape conviction.

 Contact us Today to Speak With a Skilled Philadelphia Criminal Defense Attorney

 Although the court’s ruling will allow those accused of this crime to argue additional defenses, it is still critical to retain an experienced Philadelphia criminal defense attorney who can ensure that your interests are protected.
-If you were recently arrested for a crime, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 or by sending us a brief message and we’ll help you schedule a consultation with a skilled criminal defense attorney who can evaluate your case.
+If you were recently arrested for a crime, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 or by sending us a brief message and we’ll help you schedule a consultation with a skilled criminal defense attorney who can evaluate your case.